othercodes/blog/pages/02.blog/gantry-5-directory-and-file-structure/blog_item.en.md

 media_order: 'featured.jpeg,discover_tpl.png,style-editor-cfg-file-example.png'
 aura:
     metadata:
-        description: 'In this article we will learn about the file structure of our template and we will learn what each of the different configuration files are used for.'
         keywords: 'gantry 5, gantry5, templates, joomla, joomla template development, gantry 5 templates, gantry 5 customization, rename gantry 5 template'
     pagetype: article
+    description: 'In this article we will learn about the file structure of our template and we will learn what each of the different configuration files are used for.'
+    image: featured.jpeg
 ---

 In the previous article Introduction to [Gantry 5: Installation and Configuration](/blog/introduction-to-gantry-5-installation-and-configuration) we saw how to install and configure Gantry in a very basic way, we also learned the basic concepts of this template development framework as well as its administration area.